rezozero/rzcms-default-newsletter/README.md

 ## Howto

 * Clone this repository into your `templates` folder
+* Rename repository folder as `newsletters` to let RZCMS use your templates for newsletters.
 * Create a new node-type *with newsletter option* in your RZCMS backoffice
 * Generate your newsletter template controller, you can see an example of generated controller in `nl_example_newsletter.php`
 * Create your CSS or LESS file which will be *inlined* into your newsletter HTML code, example in `css/nl_example_newsletter.css`